 Another great way to show how much you appreciate their help is to “find out what their favorite charity is, and make a small – it doesn’t have to be anything big – a small donation to that charity, in their name.”

-Or “if you know they collect old books on, let’s say, ancient Roman History, seek out one and send as a gift.”Opinions expressed here by Contributors are their own.
+Or “if you know they collect old books on, let’s say, ancient Roman History, seek out one and send as a gift.”Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.